austinbuilds/webpack-resources/README.md

 ## Plugins

 Example: HTMLWebpackPlugin
-Simplifies create of HTML files to serve your webpack bundles.
+simplifies creation of HTML files to serve your webpack bundles.
 This is especially useful for webpack bundles that inclde a hash in the filename (see Cache Busting) which changes every compilation.

 ```
 npm i -D html-webpack-plugin